 Free trade is not a market distortion.
-Competition from outside suppliers and purchasers over DC ties will not distort the ERCOT market; rather, it will resolve the current distortions that have resulted from the relatively low capacity of the existing DC ties, which restricts ERCOT customers obtaining power from outside suppliers and ERCOT generators selling power to out-of-state purchasers.
+Competition from outside suppliers and purchasers over DC ties will not distort the ERCOT market; rather, it will resolve the current distortions that have resulted from the relatively low capacity of the existing DC ties, which restricts ERCOT customers obtaining power from outside suppliers and ERCOT generators from selling power to out-of-state purchasers.
 After all, the market prices surge to levels out of line with prices in other power grids primarily because the ERCOT grid is relatively isolated.
-By breaking down those barriers to competition, DC tie interconnections will improve the ERCOT market, not distort it.17 The Commission's statement makes its anticompetitive and discriminatory purpose-i.e., protecting ERCOT generators from outside competition-readily apparent.
-The Supreme Court has repeatedly held that such state economic protectionism is subject to a per se rule of invalidity.18
+By breaking down those barriers to competition, SCT and other DC tie interconnections improve the ERCOT market, not distort it.16 ERCOT's existing price formation issues cannot be ascribed to SCT and they do not provide a legitimate, non-discriminatory purpose to justify discriminating against SCT in favor of in-state generators.17

-Finally, the Order contends that the Commission's rate-making authority is recognized in the Federal Power Act and its actions are therefore "invulnerable to Commerce Clause challenge."19 The federal statutory language quoted by the Commission, however, is not the sort of delegation of power by the federal government to a state agency that might protect the Commission's action from review.20 All of the Commission's rate-making authority within ERCOT is granted to it by the Texas legislature in PURA.
-As discussed in Point of Error 4, the cited section of the Federal Power Act grants no additional rate-making authority to the Commission.
-Rather, the federal statute pertains only to FERC's authority to require the provision of transmission services within ERCOT, and it requires FERC to ensure that the transmitting utility providing such services receive compensation "based on the rate-making methodology used by the Public Utility Commission of Texas"-to the extent practicable and consistent with the Act.21 The plain language of the statute does not delegate to the Commission
+Finally, the Order contends that the Commission's rate-making authority is recognized in the Federal Power Act and its actions are therefore "invulnerable to Commerce Clause challenge."18 The federal statutory language quoted by the Commission, however, is not the sort of delegation of power by the federal government to a state agency that might protect the Commission's action from review.19 All of the Commission's rate-making authority within ERCOT is granted to it by the Texas legislature in PURA.
+As discussed in Point of Error 3, the cited section of the Federal Power Act grants no additional rate-making authority to the Commission.
+Rather, the federal statute pertains only to FERC's authority to require the provision of transmission services within ERCOT, and it requires FERC to ensure that the transmitting utility providing such services receive compensation "based on the rate-making methodology used by the Public Utility Commission of Texas-to the extent practicable and consistent with the Act."20 The plain language of the statute does not delegate to the Commission the authority to take any action at all, much less authorize the Commission to implement a scheme of economic protectionism such as is contemplated in the Order.

-17 Additional DC interconnections between ERCOT and neighboring grids will not affect ERCOT's jurisdictional status as long as made pursuant to an order under FPA Sec.
+16 Additional DC interconnections between ERCOT and neighboring grids will not affect ERCOT's jurisdictional status as long as made pursuant to an order under FPA Sec.
 210-212, as the SCT tie would be.

-18 See Granholm, 544 U.S. at 472; Philadelphia, 437 U.S. at 623-24 (1978).
+17 See Granholm, 544 U.S. at 472; Philadelphia, 437 U.S. at 623-24 (1978).